-- 1. Improving coverage and strengthening institutional capacity of the Megha Health Insurance Scheme: Instance of OOPE for hospitalization in Meghalaya is high as already presented in the section on Sectoral Context.
-Evidence from Mexico shows that the health insurance program for the poor resulted in a 54% reduction in catastrophic health expenditures.
-It is therefore imperative that the state insurance scheme be strengthened to.
-The scheme will be strengthened to improve population coverage, increase utilization, reduce spatial disparities in seeking benefits, and strengthen the institutional capacity of the Insurance Society.
-More specifically, the project will finance strengthening the scheme design through activities like comprehensive evaluation of process and service utilization, and review of benefit packages and pricing.
-It will finance interventions for increasing population coverage and demand for services through activities like community level interventions, data collection and consultations for reaching the unreached families for enrolment; developing comprehensive communication strategy and implementation; and incentives for frontline workers for identifying unidentified households.
-Organizational infrastructure, systems and capacity will be strengthened through activities like strengthening the IT infrastructure and MIS for the scheme, improving operational guidelines, SOPs (e.g., empanelment M&E, anti-fraud management, , financial management and fund utilization), capacity building of hospital, district and state level staff on SOPs and protocols, staff exposure visits, upgrading the office infrastructure of the MHIS, and expanding the tollfree helpline for the scheme. - 2.
-Pilot innovations in Wellness Centers: The project will support the state in implementing the Ayushman Bharat strategy for strengthening Health and Wellness Centres, with capacity to provide an expanded package of services, including for primary screening, counselling and referral for NCDs.
-The project will help fill gaps in human resources, infrastructure, and equipment necessary for upgrading targeted facilities, and support innovative approaches to develop and operate selected Health and Wellness Centers.
-The project will pilot innovative strategies for the select sub centers- health wellness centers in augmenting their service delivery through tele-medicine, improving the service delivery through patient flow management run by the government ANM and Improvement in service delivery through PPP- NGO mode. - 3.
-Pilot Community level intervention for health and nutrition services: The project will pilot community led intervention to demonstrate the integrated and multisectoral approach for women and child development.
-The pilot will be implemented in the coverage areas of HWC, the investments will be coordinated to maximize the impact and provide the roadmap for scaling up of interventions using government funds and integrate the elements in the ongoing community interventions supported by NHM.
+- (a) Improving coverage and strengthening institutional capacity of the Megha Health Insurance Scheme.
+The scheme will be strengthened to improve population coverage, increase utilization, reduce disparities in seeking benefits, and develop institutional capacity.
+More specifically, the project will finance strengthening of the scheme design through comprehensive evaluation of processes and service utilization, and review of benefit packages and pricing.
+It will finance interventions for increasing population coverage and demand for services.
+These will include community-level interventions, data collection and consultations, for reaching families for enrolment; developing and implementing a communication strategy; and incentives for frontline workers for identifying uncovered households.
+Organizational infrastructure, systems and capacity, will be strengthened by developing the scheme's management information system; improving operational guidelines and standard operating procedures (such as for empanelment, monitoring and evaluation, anti-fraud management, financial management and fund utilization); building the capacities of hospitals, district and state-level staff to facilitate coverage and operation of the scheme; improving capacities of the scheme's staff, including learning visits; upgrading its office infrastructure; and expanding the toll-free helpline for the scheme. - (b) Pilot innovations in Health and Wellness Centers and community-level interventions.
+The project will support the state in implementing the national Ayushman Bharat strategy for strengthening Health and Wellness Centres, including strengthening capacity to provide an expanded package of services to encompass primary screening, counselling and referrals for NCDs.
+The project will pilot innovative strategies in in two districts of the state, in select 20